Kuadrant/authorino/README.md

 You'll get the following components up and running:

-- **Upstream app**
+- **Echo API (upstream)**
-    Just a simple rack application that echos back in a JSON whatever is gets in the request.
+    Just a simple rack application that echoes back in a JSON whatever is gets in the request.
 You can control the response by passing the custom HTTP headers X-Echo-Status and X-Echo-Message (both optional).
 - **Envoy proxy**
     Configured w/ the http filters ext_authz and ratelimit.
 - **Authorino**